mnemnion/JLpeg.jl/Plans.md

 ### More Dialect Notes

-So there's [ReplMaker](https://juliahub.com/ui/Packages/General/ReplMaker) for constructing custom repl modes, which we can use for dialect builders.
+So there's [ReplMaker](https://juliahub.com/ui/Packages/General/ReplMaker) for constructing custom repl modes, which we can use for dialect and grammar builders

+### Expr parser

+This is something I wanted to do in Lua, Julia having a canonical Expr format makes the idea bearable, but this is a separate VM, or program really, which reparses changes to a parser Expr to see when they remain valid to the specified Grammar.
+Crucial for getting rid of Treesitter.